tartley/missile-commander/README.md

 # Optional

+* GPUParticles:
+  * Use GPU Particle systems / Compatibility renderer for web exports
+  * Use GPU Particle systems / Forward+ renderer for desktop (incl.
+MacOS) exports
-* stars in the sky as a particle system?
+* stars in the sky as a particle system
 * Stars on a parallax background https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html or